PhD Handbook

 Welcome from PhD Program Director

-We are pleased that you have chosen the doctoral program in the School of Social Welfare at KU over the many other quality PhD programs in the country.
-You can expect to be intellectually challenged at every step in your educational journey, and your thinking, writing, and research skills will improve as a result.
+We are pleased that you have chosen to pursue your education through the PhD program in the KUSSW over the many other quality PhD programs in the country and the world.
+You can expect to be intellectually challenged at every step in your educational journey, and your thinking, writing, and research skills will transform as a result.
 With your PhD in Social Work, you will be primed to contribute to the knowledge base of the profession and to educate future social workers.

 What does it take to be successful in the program?
 Current and former students, and faculty and staff share these ideas for your consideration:

-• Get to know as many faculty, staff, and PhD students as you can.
+- Get to know as many faculty, staff, and PhD students as you can.

-• Foster relationships with fellow students that are collegial, respectful, and mutually supportive.
+- Foster relationships with fellow students that are collegial, respectful, and mutually supportive.

-• Doctoral work should be your primary professional commitment throughout your time in the program.
+- While you may have other life responsibilities and commitments during this time, doctoral work should be your primary professional commitment throughout your time in the program.

-• Get caught up in the excitement of learning and in the process of developing and attaining new knowledge and new perspectives.
+- Get caught up in the excitement of learning and in the process of developing and attaining new knowledge and new perspectives.

-• Become familiar with all the requirements, policies, and petition procedures in this Handbook and the KU Office of Graduate Studies Policies, and check back regularly for updates!
+- Become familiar with all the requirements, policies, and petition procedures in this Handbook and the KU Office of Graduate Studies Policies, and check back regularly for updates.

-• Embrace the bumps in the road as you traverse the program: Everyone stumbles here and there – when it happens to you, give yourself grace, and ask for help.
+- Embrace the bumps in the road as you traverse the program: Everyone stumbles here and there – when it happens to you, give yourself grace, and ask for help.

-• Remember why you are pursuing doctoral education: Sometimes it is worthwhile to revisit what brought you here and why.
+- Remember why you are pursuing doctoral education: Sometimes it is worthwhile to revisit what brought you here and why.

 Policies and Procedures

-The PhD degree in social work is granted by The Office of Graduate Studies of The University of Kansas.
+The PhD degree in Social Work is granted by The Office of Graduate Studies of The University of Kansas.
 PhD students and faculty must be familiar with the Office of Graduate Studies’ policies and procedures.
 These policies are available online at the KU Graduate Studies website.

 While certain policy information is incorporated into this PhD Program Handbook, additional information and updates to Graduate Studies’ policies and procedures should be obtained directly from the Graduate Studies website and other applicable University sources.
 Everyone – faculty, staff and students – is responsible for knowing and abiding by University policies.

-NOTEIt is the student’s responsibility to become thoroughly acquainted with all requirements for the PhD degree, both the general requirements (announced by Graduate Studies) and those that are specific to the School of Social Welfare.
+NOTE: It is the student’s responsibility to become thoroughly acquainted with all requirements for the PhD degree, both the general requirements (announced by Graduate Studies) and those that are specific to the School of Social Welfare.

 Handbook Use and Revisions